 When calculating, keep in mind the size of your audience; a conversion rate of 10% could mean ten conversions or one hundred.
 You can read more about how to calculate conversion rates here.

-Conversions will certainly vary across different business models; one site’s conversions may be simple email signups, while another site’s may be purchases.
+Conversions will certainly vary across different business models and this should inform your B2B marketing strategy; one site’s conversions may be simple email signups, while another site’s may be purchases.
 At the end of the day, though, this is how websites generate leads, and ultimately, sales.

 While tracking the hard, total number of conversions is perhaps most important, tracking conversion rate is helpful as well.
 It can help to show the effectiveness of your design, messaging, and content – and obviously, the higher the better.

 However, conversion rates don’t exist in a vacuum.
 There are various factors that play into calculating your conversion rate, and how it can be affected, like the size of your audience, the clarity of your calls-to-action, your website’s search engine optimization (SEO), and website design.
 All of these things are important when analyzing your conversion rate.
-In addition, your conversion rate can mean a number of things, like how well your marketing efforts are performing or how popular your content may be.
+In addition, your conversion rate can mean a number of things, like how well your B2B marketing strategy is performing or how popular your content may be.

-While conversion rates aren’t the only indicators of the success of your marketing efforts, it’s one that can help guide you down the right path and help you make the best possible decisions for your business, whether you’re a consultant, architect, accountant or advisor.
+While conversion rates aren’t the only indicators of the success of your B2B marketing strategy, it’s one that can help guide you down the right path and help you make the best possible decisions for your business, whether you’re a consultant, architect, accountant or advisor.

 1.)
 Getting Eyes on the Page